Frequently Asked Questions

 What are some key features of the new facility?

 ECC is dramatically expanding its training footprint to meet the demands of modern manufacturing.
-The Advanced Manufacturing program will grow from 4,000+ to over 14,000 sq. ft., offering training in CNC automation, precision manufacturing, manual machining, grinding, and quality assurance.
+The Advanced Manufacturing program expands to 14,000+ sq. ft., adding training in CNC automation, machining, grinding, and quality assurance.
 Illinois's only program provides multi-axis machining on 3-, 5-, 7-, and 9-axis equipment, ensuring students gain real-world, advanced technical skills.

-The HVAC/Green Energy Technology program will expand from approximately 3,400 to over 10,000 sq. ft.
-Students will train in residential and commercial HVAC systems, refrigerants, EV infrastructure, solar and renewable energy, and emerging technologies like heat pumps and thermal energy, preparing them for the fast-evolving green energy sector.
+The HVAC/Green Energy Technology program will expand from 3,400 to over 10,000 sq. ft.
+Students will train in HVAC systems, renewable energy, and emerging green technologies.

-Robotics and Automation Solutions will grow from around 3,300 to 11,000 sq. ft., focusing on industrial maintenance and automation, one of the highest-growth fields according to the U.S. Department of Labor.
-The Welding and Fabrication program will also double in size to over 19,000 sq. ft., increasing welding booths and introducing robotic welding and new fabrication technologies to support workforce needs in advanced manufacturing.
+Robotics and Automation Solutions will expand from about 3,300 to 11,000 sq. ft.
+The program focuses on industrial maintenance and automation, a rapidly growing field.
+The Welding and Fabrication program will double to over 19,000 sq. ft., adding more welding booths.
+It will also introduce robotic welding and new fabrication technologies to meet workforce needs.

 How will the facility contribute to the local economy?

-ECC is investing in advanced training facilities to prepare residents for high-demand manufacturing careers.
-This initiative will boost employment, strengthen the local economy, and close the middle-skills gap by offering hands-on training and career pathways.
+ECC invests in advanced training facilities to prepare residents for high-demand manufacturing careers.
+This initiative boosts employment, strengthens the local economy, and closes the middle-skills gap through hands-on training and career pathways.
 With strong earning potential in technical fields, the benefits are clear.

 When will construction of the Manufacturing and Technology Center begin?

-Throughout 2025 and into 2026, significant aspects of construction will be conducted, including site development, building construction, and parking lot construction.
+Major construction, including site development, building, and parking lot work, will take place throughout 2025 and into 2026.
 We look forward to welcoming students to classes in the new building in Fall 2026.

 How does ECC support students beyond traditional education?

-ECC offers additional training opportunities beyond a high school diploma, focusing on middle-skill education through associate degrees, certificates, on-the-job training partnerships, and apprenticeships.
+ECC provides middle-skill education through associate degrees, certificates, apprenticeships, and partnerships, offering training beyond a high school diploma.
 This approach emphasizes hands-on learning and helps students launch their careers confidently.

 An apprenticeship is a structured program that combines classroom instruction with on-the-job training.
 Apprentices are hired by an employer that agrees to sponsor their apprenticeship in their desired program of study.
-Apprentices will immediately work for their employer and start their on-the-job training with a highly skilled mentor.
-At the same time, apprentices will enroll in the required program courses at ECC.
-When classes begin, the apprentice will attend ECC courses on designated days.
-They will continue working for their employer sponsor, typically when not in school.
+Apprentices immediately work for their employer and start their on-the-job training with a highly skilled mentor.
+At the same time, apprentices enroll in the required program courses at ECC.
+When classes begin, the apprentice attends ECC courses on designated days.
+They continue working for their employer sponsor, typically when not in school.

 How is ECC partnering with local organizations for this project?

-We are excited to partner with companies in the area to help ensure that the students we train have the skills needed to succeed, and that companies have access to a pipeline of highly skilled talent.
+We are excited to partner with local companies to ensure our students gain the skills needed to succeed.
+These partnerships also provide companies with access to a highly skilled talent pipeline.

 How can high school kids get involved?